Compound Interest & Flywheel Marketing

 4 Direction

-Sustained effort must be focused in one direction in order to maintain momentum and compounding returns.
-Misplaced effort is either wasted or counterproductive.
+Sustained effort must be focused in one direction to maintain momentum.

 Evolution, Not Revolution

-Building always-on flywheel marketing is about avoiding the valley of death and the wasted assets that typically result from traditional campaign-driven marketing teams.
+Building always-on flywheel marketing avoids wasted assets from traditional campaign-driven marketing teams.

-By investing in always-on assets and programmes, teams can build a foundational machine that creates a permanent, predictable and scalable growth capability.
-Indeed the most successful marketing teams operate with a machine-like characteristic where variability and marketing moonshots are treated with caution.
+By investing in always-on assets and programmes, teams can build a foundational machine that creates permanent, predictable, and scalable growth.

 Good to great comes about by a cumulative process—step by step, action by action, decision by decision, turn by turn of the flywheel — that adds up to sustained and spectacular results.